meixinzhang/sample-python-project/README.md

 ### Setup .env File for Python Decouple

-Add your environmental variables to .env file,
+Add your environmental variables to .env file

 ```sh
 PYTHONPATH="/Users/usr/PATH_TO_REPO/"
 ```

-use it like the following in your code:
+and use it like this in your code

 ```py
 from decouple import config